javierz0r/l2catianocompiladocore/README.md

-L2J Server Project
+L2 Catia Project
 ===

-L2J Server is an open-source server emulator fully written in Java for the famous Korean MMORPG.
+L2 Catia Server is an open-source server emulator fully Official Private Distribution for the famous Korean MMORPG.
 ---

-This page only gives very basic information, for the detailed information about building and developing L2J Server, please visit the developers forums.
+This page only gives very basic information, for the detailed information about building and developing L2 Catia, please visit the developers forums.

 - master branch is the latest High Five release